colinfaivre/chess-legal-moves/README.md

 # ♔ Chess legal moves
+> Analyses a given chess game position in Fen notation to return legal moves and provides the next game position after a given move

 This lib exposes a Game class, its constructor takes a string representing a snapshot of a chess game in [FEN notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
 You can then use legalMoves, kingState properties and addMove() method.